 Berwood Yost, Director, has substantial applied experience designing and implementing public opinion research using both qualitative and quantitative methods.
 He has been the director of the Center for Opinion Research since 2003, when the Center moved to Franklin & Marshall College from Millersville University.
 Over the last 20 years, Mr. Yost has conducted funded research on behalf of government, business, nonprofit organizations, higher education, and the media.
 His clients have included major private and public organizations and institutions in the fields of health, education, public policy, and business.
 He has published nearly two dozen articles in refereed scholarly journals and has also made numerous conference presentations based on the results and analysis of survey research he has designed and administered.
 His scholarly research has appeared in Addictive Behaviors, American Journal of Preventive Medicine, American Journal of Public Health, Commonwealth, Criminology and Public Policy, Nicotine and Tobacco Research, Tobacco Control, and Women’s Health Issues.
 His work has also appeared in The Polling Report, Public Opinion Pros, and Survey Research, which are published for the professional survey research community.
 The results of Mr. Yost’s research have also appeared in major newspapers, including The New York Times, USA Today, The Philadelphia Inquirer, and the Philadelphia Daily News, to name a few.

-Mr. Yost is the head methodologist for the Franklin & Marshall College Poll, which tracks public attitudes toward public policy issues and political campaigns.
+Mr. Yost is the director and cheif methodologist for the Franklin & Marshall College Poll, which tracks public attitudes toward public policy issues and political campaigns.
 It has become the state’s most respected pre-election survey because of its accuracy in forecasting election outcomes.
 He also regularly teaches courses on research methods at F&M; recently, he was a member of the team that created and taught a highly praised multidisciplinary course called Public Health Research: Pregnancy Outcomes in American Women, which was based on his groundbreaking research into reproductive health and pregnancy outcomes among Amish women in Lancaster County.
 Prior to assuming his present post, Mr. Yost was the Director of the Center for Opinion Research at Millersville University, where he also taught courses in public policy and research methods.

 Kelly Frey, Senior Project Manager, joined the Center's project management team in 2006, and currently oversees all of the Center's program evaluation and survey research projects for local public school districts.
-She has particular expertise in the evaluation of grant-funded programs, and has designed and conducted research for many other organizations with educational programs.
+She has particular expertise in the evaluation of grant-funded programs, and has designed and conducted research for many organizations with educational programs.
 Prior to 2006, she worked as a program coordinator and counselor providing behavioral health and psycho-educational services to teens and families.
 Ms. Frey earned her Bachelor’s and Master’s degrees in Psychology from Millersville University.
-During her undergraduate studies, she completed an internship at the Center for Opinion Research at Millersville, and during her graduate studies she served as Graduate Assistant at the Center.
+During her undergraduate studies, she held an internship at the Center for Opinion Research at Millersville, and during her graduate studies she served as Graduate Assistant at the Center.